Steel Strips Wheels Ltd. (NSE: SSWL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Saurabh Jain

-Hello.
-Yeah, hello sir.
-So congratulations on the wonderful set of top line.
-For last couple of months we have done record turnover.
-So looks like domestic realizations have remained stable.
-But exports realization just, you know, if we do the back math.
-So I have witnessed a substantial jump during the quarter.
+Hello, sir.
+So congratulations on the wonderful set of the top-line.
+For the last couple of months, we have done a record turnover.
+Sir, it looks like domestic realizations have remained stable, but export realization, just if we do the back math, have witnessed a substantial jump during the quarter.
 So how do you see this and are these sustainable?
 What kind of trend do you see?
-And also if you can, you know, in within the question, if you can explain how rapidly and how smoothly we are able to pass on the increase in raw material prices.
+And also, within the question if you can explain how rapidly and how smoothly we are able to pass on the increase in raw material prices?

-Suddenly every segment is doing well, every domestic segment is doing well and exports is down.
-Now, on the exports front, as you have seen, my colleague Pranav mentioned that 58% of revenues are coming from Europe.
-So we’ve made good traction in the export market in Europe and that too OEM sales out of competitive reasons.
-I may not be able to tell you exactly what we have been able to achieve, but we are able to get a lot of business from the OEM space in Europe and that is going to grow and in fact going.
-To double this next financial year as we go on.
-So yes, the American hit has been there on steel wheels and hopefully it will go away in a sense that.
-In three to six months we will.
-See some resolution of this matter also.
-But this is something that we have to watch for.
+Now on the export front, as you have seen my colleague Pranav mentioned that, 58% of revenues are coming from Europe.
+So we have made good traction in the export market in Europe and that to OEM sales.
+So out of competitive reasons, I may not be able to tell you exactly what we have been able to achieve, but we are able to get a lot of business from the OEM space in Europe, and that is going to grow, and in fact going to double this next financial year as we go on.
+So yes, the American hit has been there on steel wheels, and hopefully it will go away in a sense that in three to six months we will see some resolution of this matter also, but this is something that we have to watch for.

-But still a strong performance.
-And that is because we are sold out.
-And we see that the next financial year coming forward will also see such.
-Balance because there is no lack of demand when we speak to OEMs.
-The OEMs are very excited about their.
-Business and they are excited about exporting.
-Cars out of India.
-So this is another phenomena that you must follow is that the OEMs are also exporting cars out of India.
-Just don’t look at the sales of cars within India.
-So again, I mean I just go.
-Back to my earlier comments that this is the best time but I think it’s even a better time now with the GST cards.
+Yeah.
+So 1,300 would go close to 1,475, so that is not 20%, but still a strong performance, and that is because we are sold out, and we see that the next financial year coming forward will also see such buoyancy because there is no lack of demand.
+When we speak to OEMs, the OEMs are very excited about their business and they are excited about exporting cars out of India.
+So this is another phenomenon that you must follow is that the OEMs are also exporting cars out of India, just do not look at the sales of cars within India.
+So again, I mean, I just go back to my earlier comment that this is the best time, but I think it is even a better time now with the GST cuts.

 Saurabh Jain

 Okay.
-But exports realizations were both in steel and alloy wheels are looking substantially up like more than 20, 25%.
-So is there any one off or this will sustain in the coming quarters.
+But, sir, exports realizations both in steel and alloy wheels are looking substantially up, like more than 20%, 25%.
+So is there any one-off or this will sustain in the coming quarters?

 Saurabh Jain

-So it is up mainly because of.
-I cannot spell out the reason but a high value diatom wheels are going.
-I just mentioned to you that we.
-Have grown a lot of business in Europe.
+So it is up mainly because of, I cannot spell out the reason, but high-value wheels are going.
+I just mentioned to you that we have grown a lot of business in Europe.
 So please get a hint from that.
-And that is the reason why you.
-See a per unit price going up.
+And that is the reason why the per unit price is going up.

 Saurabh Jain

 Okay.
-And my last question on the profitability.
+And sir, my last question on the profitability…

-Also the fact that Americans aren’t selling.
-Because their steel is obviously, you know, cheaper than aluminum.
-So you have to make, you have to make the connect.
+Also the fact that the America starts selling, because their steel is obviously cheaper than aluminum.
+You have to make a connect.

 Saurabh Jain

 Okay.
 And sir, my last question is on profitability.
-Of course I understand you don’t talk about in percentage terms but just trying to understand despite a higher alloy wheel mix and substantial jump in the top line, our EBITDA margins kind of looking suppressed below 10%.
-Historically our peak EBITDA margins used to be 12, 13% but with more value addition pie and also you know substantially up top line the margins look under pressure.
+Of course, I understand you do not talk about any percentage terms, but I am just trying to understand that, despite a higher alloy wheel mix and substantial jump in the top-line, our EBITDA margins were kind of looking suppressed below 10%.
+Historically, our peak EBITDA margins used to be 12%, 13%, but with more value addition pie and also substantially up top-line, the margins look under pressure.
 So do you think in the coming years we can expect previous peaks to be reclaimed?

 Saurabh Jain

-Got it sir.
+Okay.
+Got it, sir.
 Thank you.
 All the best.

-As you heard this question, I hope.
-The audience gets it that let’s.
-Let’s not debate the whole thing again and again.
-Let’s look at how much I make.
-Per unit because I make you sell in units.
+Repeatedly we have heard this question.
+I hope the audience gets it that let us not debate the whole thing again and again, let us look at how much I make per unit because I sell in units.

 Saurabh Jain